Research

 [1] Scope of Public Aversion to AI-labeled Policy Information: A Survey Experiment

-First and corresponding author; under review at Government Information Quarterly; IF = 10.0, SSCI Q1
+First and corresponding author; Revise and Resubmit at Telematics and Informatics; IF = 8.3, SSCI Q1

 Full text online